 *Individuals who have not received a baccalaureate (bachelor's) degree may want to consider applying to the undergraduate-to-graduate dual degree program in Biology and Physician Assistant (B.S. + M.S.P.A.).
 Please consult the Undergraduate Catalogue for more information about this program, which originates in the Department of Biological Sciences.

 The GRE is required of all applicants.
 While the program does not use a strict cutoff score, most competitive applicants will have scores at or above the 50th percentile in each test area.
-Candidates who already have earned a graduate degree may request that the GRE requirement be waived.
-Such requests will be considered on a case-by-case basis.

 Complete a minimum of 100 hours observing or participating in the delivery of healthcare in a clinical environment.